Hooks

 "We lost $50,000 in manual errors before we automated our invoicing — here is the 2-minute setup"

-Best For
+Best for

-Pain point content, ROI-focused
+Pain point content, cost-of-delay framing

 "I'm a founder and here's what my daily dashboard looks like"